-The Writing Book by Sheena Cameron and Louise Dempsey is a teacher-friendly guide to teaching writing at emergent, early and fluent levels.
+The Writing Book (Revised Edition) by Sheena Cameron and Louise Dempsey is a teacher-friendly guide to teaching writing at emergent, early and fluent levels.
 It includes practical information that will support primary and middle school teachers to plan and deliver an effective writing programme.

 Chapter 1: Introduction — guiding principles and practices